Determining where growth is occurring in the VMware vCenter Server database (1028356)

 - Open Microsoft SQL Server Management Studio.

-- Right-click the vCenter Server database and choose Tasks > Shrink > Files.
+- Right-click the vCenter Server database and select Tasks > Shrink > Files.

 - By default, the currently allocated space and available free space is shown for the database.
 Take note of the Currently allocated space and the Available free space.